 THESE "HOLY DAYS" ARE NON-SATURDAY SABBATHS.

-So this matter of the Sabbath is not an onerous legalistic finger waving matter at all.
+So this matter of the Sabbaths is not an onerous matter at all but a joy.
 It is a day in which we fellowship and celebrate with YHVH-God.
-The Sabbath was instituted by God as a time of joy, a time to pause from our work, recharge our batteries, and strengthen our faith in Him.
-God likes to camp out with His people.
-And what did YHVH-God, the sinless unleavened Bread of Heaven, say about the Sabbath when He came down into this leavened cosmos among us as Yeshua Hamashiach?
+The Sabbaths were instituted by God as a time of relaxation and fellowship with Him.
+It is a time to pause from our work, recharge our batteries, and strengthen our faith in the Shepherd of Israel who leads His people on.
+God likes to camp out with His people and talk with them and receive the praises and the worship that are due to His working in our lives.
+And what did YHVH-God, the sinless unleavened Bread of Heaven, say about the Sabbath when He came down as Yeshua Hamashiachinto into this leavened cosmos to dwell among us?
 He said,"The Sabbath is for man.
 And not man for the Sabbath.Dear saints, the Sabbath is a gift from God.

 Therefore the Son of man is also Lord of the Sabbath."
 (Mark 2:27)